Cursedpotential/site/what-to-do-when-your-pdfs-are-too-big.md

 <br>

 >If OneDrive is NOT configured on your PC please contact us to get that taken care of.
-While signing in is an easy process, the install asks some configuration options that would best be addressed by IT.
+Signing in is an easy process, the install asks some configuration questions that would best be addressed by IT for data backup reasons.

+ Click [HERE](mailto:support@drmich.org) to send email to Support now!

 <br>